Skip to content

 Terminal window

-npm install @circadify/sdk @circadify/react
+npm install @circadify/web-sdk @circadify/react

 Wrap your application (or the relevant subtree) with the CircadifyProvider.
 This initializes the SDK and makes it available to all child components via React context.